DataDog/documentation/content/tracing/getting_further/resource_monitor.md

 Datadog's Application Performance Monitoring component consists of a few key components: [services][1] and [resources][2] being the top most layers.

 Each graph within the APM service and resource Dashboards consist of some `trace.*` metrics.
-Utilize [the download button at the top of the graph][3] to save those Metrics to an existing Timeboard.
+Use [the download button at the top of the graph][3] to save those Metrics to an existing Timeboard.
 This can be done for both service level and resource level metrics:

 {{< img src="tracing/faq/apm_save_1.png" alt="APM save" responsive="true" >}}